deepsm007/tools/rh-gitleaks/README.md

 To reset your configuration, run `rh-gitleaks configure`

-## Advanced Usage

-The patterns server used by the tool can also be changed by setting the `RH_GITLEAKS_PATTERNS_SERVER` env variable.

 ## Usage (rh-gitleaks-gh-account)

 This is a wrapper around rh-gitleaks that runs it against all of the repos